Marshalling (computer science): Marshalling in different programming languages

-In Microsoft .NET, marshalling is also used to refer to serialization when using remote calls:
+In .NET, marshalling is also used to refer to serialization when using remote calls:

-Usage
+Usage and examples

 Marshalling is used within implementations of different remote procedure call (RPC) mechanisms, where it is necessary to transport data between processes and/or between threads.

 In Microsoft's Component Object Model (COM), interface pointers must be marshalled when crossing COM apartment boundaries.
 In the .NET Framework, the conversion between an unmanaged type and a CLR type, as in the P/Invoke process, is also an example of an action that requires marshalling to take place.

 Additionally, marshalling is used extensively within scripts and applications that use the XPCOM technologies provided within the Mozilla application framework.
 The Mozilla Firefox browser is a popular application built with this framework, that additionally allows scripting languages to use XPCOM through XPConnect (Cross-Platform Connect).

 Example

 In the Microsoft Windows family of operating systems the entire set of device drivers for Direct3D are kernel-mode drivers.
 The user-mode portion of the API is handled by the DirectX runtime provided by Microsoft.

 This is an issue because calling kernel-mode operations from user-mode requires performing a system call, and this inevitably forces the CPU to switch to "kernel mode".
 This is a slow operation, taking on the order of microseconds to complete.
 During this time, the CPU is unable to perform any operations.
 As such, minimizing the number of times this switching operation must be performed would optimize performance to a substantive degree.

 Linux OpenGL drivers are split in two: a kernel-driver and a user-space driver.
 The user-space driver does all the translation of OpenGL commands into machine code to be submitted to the GPU.
 To reduce the number of system calls, the user-space driver implements marshalling.
 If the GPU's command buffer is full of rendering data, the API could simply store the requested rendering call in a temporary buffer and, when the command buffer is close to being empty, it can perform a switch to kernel-mode and add a number of stored commands all at once.